pybricks/pybricksdev/README_inline.md

 - Only the import statement is supported, not the `from x import y` syntax
 - You can't mix local imports and imports of built-in packages on the same line (but you shouldn't do that anyway!)
-- Only import statements with no indentation are supported (so not imports inside definitions or conditionals)
+- Only import statements with no indentation are supported (so no imports inside definitions or conditionals)
 - Relative imports are not supported
 - If you specify an alias for the import (`import x as y`) then the alias has to be the